quang-do-se/spring-cert/09-spring-boot-basics.md

 Another example is with a profile-specific properties file that contain a subset of the application properties.
 When the profile is activated, the properties in the profile-specific property file will override the ones in the default properties file (`application.properties`).

 ----------

 ### How do you define profile specific property files?

+Properties specific to a profile can, as before, be a subset of the properties of the application properties and, for instance, configure the application to run in a certain environment.
+Such profile specific properties can be defined in properties-files with the following name pattern:

+`application-{profile}.properties`

 ----------